Honda CRF1000L: Model Year Changes

 In 2018, the CRF1000L was updated with additional riding modes, more options for the Honda Selectable Torque Control, improved intake and exhaust tuning, throttle by wire and other refinements.
-That was also the year Honda introduced the Africa Twin Adventure Sports variant, which got a bigger gas tank, longer suspension travel (9.9” front / 9.4” rear) and more wind protection in addition to all the other upgrades.
+That was also the year Honda introduced the Africa Twin Adventure Sports variant, which got a bigger gas tank, smaller 19" front wheels, longer suspension travel (9.9” front / 9.4” rear) and more wind protection in addition to all the other upgrades.